by Susan Flantzer © Unofficial Royalty 2015

 Willem and Anna had five children:

 While Willem was heir to the throne, he was the defense minister in his father’s government.
 He stayed in the southern provinces in Brussels for six months of the year and in The Hague, the seat of government, for the other six months.
 In 1829, Willem was appointed Vice President of the Council of State and Chairman of the Council of Ministers.
 In these positions, he was formally the chief adviser to his father.
 In 1830-1831, the Belgian Revolution resulted in the secession of the southern provinces from the United Kingdom of the Netherlands and the establishment of an independent Kingdom of Belgium.
-Willem came to the Dutch throne on October 7, 1840, when his father King Willem I abdicated due to constitutional changes he did not agree with, anger over the loss of Belgium, and his desire to make a morganatic second marriage with Henriëtte d’Oultremont after the death of his wife Wilhelmine.
+Willem came to the Dutch throne on October 7, 1840, when his father King Willem I abdicated due to constitutional changes he disagreed with, his anger over the loss of Belgium, and his desire to make a morganatic second marriage with Henriëtte d’Oultremont after the death of his wife Wilhelmine.
 King Willem II’s inauguration ceremony took place on November 28, 1840, in the Nieuwe Kerk in Amsterdam.

 During Willem II’s reign, the power of many monarchs diminished.
 The revolutions of 1848 and 1849, in which Louis-Philippe of France was deposed and other European monarchs were forced by violence to make concessions, made him fear for his throne.
 Willem decided to institute a more liberal government, believing it was better to grant reforms instead of having them imposed on him on less favorable terms later.
 Jokingly, Willem said he turned from conservative to liberal in one night.
 He chose a committee headed by the prominent liberal Johan Rudolf Thorbecke to create a new constitution that resulted in a constitutional monarchy.